tabidah-usmani/voice-patient-registration/README.md

 8. Only after confirmation, offer optional fields (insurance, emergency contact, preferred language) as an opt-in bundle, per the assessment's conversational note.
 9. On a save failure, apologize once, retry, and — if it still fails — offer a callback rather than leaving the caller with silence or a dead end.

-Three tools connect the LLM to the backend: `lookup_patient_by_phone`, `register_patient`, and `update_patient`, each mapped to one of the `/vapi/*` adapter endpoints described above, and all three fully verified over real inbound phone calls.
+Four tools connect the LLM to the backend: `lookup_patient_by_phone`, `register_patient`, `update_patient`, and `schedule_appointment`, each mapped to one of the `/vapi/*` adapter endpoints described above.
+The first three are fully verified over real inbound phone calls; `schedule_appointment` has been verified via Vapi's web-call testing widget.
 A separate, non-tool end-of-call webhook (`/vapi/call-ended`) fires automatically when each call ends, independent of anything the LLM decides — this is how call transcripts get captured even if a call ends unexpectedly mid-conversation.
 This webhook has been verified against Vapi's web-call testing widget but not yet against a real PSTN call (see Known Limitations).

 ## Bonus Features Implemented